 - Your right to ask us to stop using your data

 You have a right to ask us to stop processing your personal data.
-If you do so, we will delete the majority of your personal data we hold if it’s not necessary for the purpose you provided it to us for (e.g. processing your donation or registering you for an event), but will maintain your education record (if you are an alumnus/a) and basic personal data to ensure that we do not inadvertently create a new record in the future.
-Contact us on +44 (0)1273 678258 or email@example.com if you have any concerns.
+If you do so, we will delete the majority of your personal data we hold if it’s not necessary for the purpose you provided it to us for (e.g. processing your donation or registering you for an event), but will maintain your education record (if you are an alumnus/a) and basic personal data to ensure that we do not inadvertently create a new record for you in the future.
+Contact us on +44 (0)1273 678258 or firstname.lastname@example.org if you have any concerns.

 - Controlling your own personal data

 You have a right to ask us to stop processing your personal data.
-If you do so, we will delete the majority of your personal data we hold if it’s not necessary for the purpose you provided it to us for (e.g. processing your donation or registering you for an event), but will maintain your education record (if you are an alumnus/a) and basic personal data to ensure that we do not inadvertently create a new record in the future.
+If you do so, we will delete the majority of your personal data we hold if it’s not necessary for the purpose you provided it to us for (e.g. processing your donation or registering you for an event), but will maintain your education record (if you are an alumnus/a) and basic personal data to ensure that we do not inadvertently create a new record for you in the future.
 You also have the right to ask us to rectify any inaccuracies in your personal data.

 Contact us on +44 (0)1273 678258 or email@example.com if you would like to make any changes to the information we hold about you.